Anti-Symmetric DGN: a stable architecture for Deep Graph Networks: Experiments

 We perform hyper-parameter tuning via grid search, optimizing the accuracy score.
 We train for a maximum of 10000 epochs to minimize the Cross-Entropy loss.
 We use an early stopping criterion that stops the training if the validation score does not improve for 50 epochs.
 We report in Appendix~\ref{grids} the grid of hyper-parameters explored for this experiment.

 \paragraph{Results} We present the results on the graph benchmark in Table~\ref{tab:results}.
 Specifically, we report the accuracy as the evaluation metric.
-Even in this scenario, A-DGN outperforms the selected baselines, indeed it is on average almost 1\% more accurate than the best baseline.
+Even in this scenario, A-DGN outperforms the selected baselines, except in PubMed and Amazon Computers where GCNII is slightly better than our method.
 In this benchmark, results that the GCN-based aggregation produces higher scores with respect to the simple aggregation.
 Thus, additional local neighborhood features extracted from the graph Laplacian seem to strengthen the final predictions.
 It appears also that there is less benefit from including global information with respect to the graph property prediction scenario.
-As a result, exploiting extremely long-range dependencies do not strongly improve the performance as the number of layers increase.
+As a result, exploiting extremely long-range dependencies do not strongly improve the performance as the number of layers increases.

 To demonstrate that our approach performs well with many layers, we show in Figure~\ref{fig:all_comparison} how the number of layers affects the accuracy score.
-Our model maintains or improve the performance as the number of layers increase.
-On the other hand, all the baselines obtain good scores only with one to two layers and exhibit a strong performance degradation as the number of layers increases.
-Indeed, in the Coauthor CS dataset we obtain that GraphSAGE, GAT, and GCN lose 35.5\% to 45.5\% of accuracy.
-The highest reduction is achieved by GIN, with a peak of almost 77\%.
+Our model maintains or improves the performance as the number of layers increases.
+On the other hand, all the baselines obtain good scores only with one to two layers and most of them exhibit a strong performance degradation as the number of layers increases.
+Indeed, in the Coauthor CS dataset we obtain that GraphSAGE, GAT, GCN and GIN lose 24.5\% to 78.2\% of accuracy.
+We observe that DGC does not degrade its performance since the convolution do not contain parameters.

 Although extreme long-range dependencies do not produce the same boost as in the graph property prediction scenario, including more than 5-hop neighborhoods is fundamental to improve state-of-the-art performances.
 As clear from Figure~\ref{fig:all_comparison}, this is not practical when standard DGNs are employed.
 On the other hand, A-DGN demonstrates that can capture and exploit such information without any performance drop.